-After you’ve downloaded the latest updates, you should make sure that your internet connection is strong enough.
+After downloading the latest updates, you should ensure that your internet connection is strong enough.
 This is necessary because the apps might get stuck at the ‘pending download’ stage after you’ve hit the install or update button.
-To fix the pending download problem on Google Play, first make sure that you have a strong internet connection.
+To fix the pending download problem on Google Play, first, make sure that you have a strong internet connection.
 If you don’t have one, try opening a random website or turning off airplane mode.

 Another way to fix the pending download problem on Google Play is to stop auto-updating apps.
 This causes a problem with the download queue because the Play Store only downloads one app at a time.
 If you want to download a large number of apps simultaneously, you can try clearing the download queue.
 If that doesn’t fix the problem, you can try clearing the queue before the downloads start.
 This will stop all scheduled downloads and the pending download problem will be solved.

 One last way to fix the pending download issue on Google Play is to clear your device’s cache memory.
 New apps often take up a large amount of memory.
 If you run out of space in the cache, you should clear the memory before trying to download them.
 If you need to download a large number of apps, delete the ones you don’t need, and restart your device.
 This should fix the problem once and for all.